 Despite all the tips you read on the best time to visit, Vatican City is always busy.
 The Museums pack out on Saturday and Sunday with weekenders.
 And, every Sunday, except the last Sunday of the month when admission is free, the place shuts its doors.
 Don’t get ahead of yourself and think you can save some cash by heading down on a Sunday when the Museums are open and free.
 The place is heaving with people, and this will dampen your experience.
 Wednesday the Pope holds an audience and so, then too, the place is swarming.
 Arguably, the best time to visit Vatican Museums is on a Tuesday and Thursday.

-Most important of all though, is to book ahead.
+Most important of all though is to book skip the line Vatican tickets ahead.
 There’s nothing worse than turning up raring to go only to have to queue to get tickets.
 And, then, once you’ve got your tickets having to head to the back of another queue to get in.
-Most advance bookings come with fast-track entrance or skip the line options.
+Taking a small group tour gives you all the perks: fast-track entry, personalized guided tour, informative commentary by an expert guided (sharing with you how to 'read' the paintings, and much more!

-However, for those in the know (or on tours) if you make the Vatican Museums your first stop, there's a handy little hack to take advantage of.
+However, for those taking a Vatican tour, if you make the Vatican Museums your first stop, there's a handy little Vatican hack to take advantage of.
 In the right-hand corner of the Sistine Chapel, you will find a door labeled “tour groups only.”
-If you go through this door and travel down a corridor, you will end up in St. Peter’s Basilica.
+Guided tours allow you to use this door which takes you down a corridor that leads right into St. Peter’s Basilica.
 That’s right, no joke.
-The door is very real and will save you up to 20 minutes travel time.
+The door is very real and will save you anywhere from 20 minutes to hours of walking around the Vatican and re queuing.

 The Vatican Museums function on a one-way system which means that you can’t make a bee-line for the Sistine Chapel.
 And, that’s a good thing.
 Trust me.
 The Vatican Museums house’s one of the world’s greatest collections of art.
 There are over 7 kilometers and 1,400 rooms you can enjoy, all of them brimming with absolutely stunning pieces of art.